-In accordance with Federal and State mandates, students within the Los Angeles Unified School District (LAUSD) are identified, referred, assessed, and provided appropriate programs and services based on assessed needs in the least restrictive environments as determined by their Individual Education Program (IEP).
-Students who have disabilities related to: hearing impairment, hearing and visual impairments, speech or language impairment, visual impairment, severe orthopedic impairment, other health impairment, autism, intellectual disability, emotional disturbance, specific learning disability, traumatic brain injury, multiple disabilities, established medical disability (3-5 year olds), and developmental delays (0-3 year olds) are served by the LAUSD's programs and services.
+In accordance with Federal and State mandates, students within the Los Angeles Unified School District (LAUSD) are identified, referred, assessed, and provided appropriate programs and services based on assessed needs in the least restrictive environment as determined by their Individualized Education Program (IEP).
+Students who have disabilities related to: hearing impairment, hearing and visual impairments, speech or language impairment, visual impairment, severe orthopedic impairment, other health impairment, autism, intellectual disability, emotional disturbance, specific learning disability, traumatic brain injury, multiple disabilities, and established medical disability (3-5 year olds), are served by the LAUSD's programs and services.